Crypto Tax South Africa: Expert Guide 2025

 Investors vs. traders

-Crypto investor or trader SAWhether you have trading stock or capital assets held as investments is decided on a case by case basis and to further complicate things SARS has no specific guidance for crypto assets.
+Whether you have trading stock or capital assets held as investments is decided on a case by case basis and to further complicate things SARS has no specific guidance for crypto assets.
 However, we can determine some general principles that will apply when determining the intention of your crypto investment activities and whether you'll be viewed as an investor or a trader:

-• The first step in determining a person's tax liability in relation to an asset is to determine whether the gain or loss is of a capital or revenue nature.
+The first step in determining a person's tax liability in relation to an asset is to determine whether the gain or loss is of a capital or revenue nature.

-• The current guidance does not provide objective rules to distinguish between capital and revenue nature.
+The current guidance does not provide objective rules to distinguish between capital and revenue nature.
 This is up to the South African courts.

-• A taxpayer's intention is the most important factor in determining the capital or revenue nature of a particular profit or loss.
+A taxpayer's intention is the most important factor in determining the capital or revenue nature of a particular profit or loss.

-• Taxpayers may have more than one intention in relation to an asset.
+Taxpayers may have more than one intention in relation to an asset.

-• To determine intention, courts should consider - among other things - the frequency of transactions, the method of funding and reasons for selling.
+To determine intention, courts should consider - among other things - the frequency of transactions, the method of funding, and reasons for selling.

-• The most important factor in determining whether profit is of capital or revenue nature is the intention of the person when the asset was bought and sold.
+The most important factor in determining whether profit is of a capital or revenue nature is the intention of the person when the asset was bought and sold.
 If the asset was bought as a long-term investment to produce dividend income, the profit is likely to be of a capital nature.
 If the asset was bought for the purpose of resale at a profit, the profit is likely to be of a revenue nature.
 It is also important to note intentions may change and as such, the tax treatment of transactions may change with it.

-• If assets were acquired with mixed intentions, the person's intentions will be determined by the dominant purpose, or intent.
+If assets were acquired with mixed intentions, the person's intentions will be determined by the dominant purpose or intent.

-• Profit will be of a revenue nature when a person has a secondary purpose of making a profit.
+Profit will be of a revenue nature when a person has a secondary purpose of making a profit.

-• A change in a person's intentions can result in an asset formerly held as a capital asset becoming trading stock, and vice versa.
+A change in a person's intentions can result in an asset formerly held as a capital asset becoming trading stock, and vice versa.

-• Any profit or loss on a disposal on an asset(s) will be of a revenue nature if they were purchased for resale as part of a scheme of profit making.
+Any profit or loss on a disposal on an asset(s) will be of a revenue nature if they were purchased for resale as part of a scheme of profit-making.

-• A profit on the sale of an asset is likely to be of a revenue nature if it was not fortuitous, but intentionally sought and worked for.
+A profit on the sale of an asset is likely to be of a revenue nature if it was not fortuitous, but intentionally sought and worked for.

-• A capital asset is acquired 'for better or for worse' and will be disposed of only due to some unusual, unexpected, or special circumstance, subject to prevailing principles such as the 3-year rule.
+A capital asset is acquired 'for better or for worse' and will be disposed of only due to some unusual, unexpected, or special circumstance, subject to prevailing principles such as the 3-year rule.

-• The scale and frequency of transactions are of major importance in determining intent, although not conclusive.
+The scale and frequency of transactions are of major importance in determining intent, although not conclusive.

 It's a lot to take in, but as you can see, the bar to be considered a trader with revenue income by SARS is quite low.
 Following the general guidance above, the majority of crypto investors including DeFi investors, degens, and indeed any investor with a number of regular trades or an obvious intent to make a profit throughout a single year may be considered a trader and, as such, their investment activities would likely be viewed as trading stock and therefore revenue income.